 The customer turned to Altoros to improve its biotechnology system that analyzes DNA samples for mutations in the early stages.
-The legacy tool was able to de-duplicate only 1,000 samples maximum — due to memory and CPU limitations — and it still took hours (or even days) to process the pipeline.
-The goal was to fix performance bottlenecks as well as enable linear scalability for processing 10,000+ biosamples at a time.
+The legacy tool de-duplicated only 1,000 samples maximum — due to memory and CPU limitations — and it still took hours (or even days) to process the pipeline.
+The goal was to fix performance bottlenecks and enable linear scalability for processing 10,000+ biosamples at a time.

 Since the existing system was already operating on the superior hardware, vertical scaling was no longer an option.
-The team was also challenged to identify the parts of the legacy code that would allow for parallel processing of DNA samples with Hadoop.
+The team was also challenged to identify the legacy code parts that would allow for parallel processing of DNA samples with Hadoop.
 Finally, the system should have been seamlessly migrated to production.

 Working as an extension of the customer’s team at their U.S. offices, our Java engineers assisted in installing and configuring Cloudera CDH 5.2 for distributed data storage and computation.
 Cluster monitoring and profiling were enabled with Cloudera Manager.
 After that, our developers have created a mini-framework — based on MapReduce jobs — with custom partitioners that enabled efficient distribution of data between parallel tasks.
 The team has also built a converter that transforms binary variant files (samples) into the Hadoop sequence format — required by the HDFS file system.
 In addition, we designed a reference architecture for an improved reporting solution integrated with Apache Spark.
-Our experts suggested using Spark SQL to preserve the existing structure of the reporting module (SQL-based) and to easily change data sources if needed.
+Our experts suggested using Spark SQL to preserve the reporting module's existing structure (SQL-based) and change data sources if needed easily.

 Altoros has delivered a highly scalable analytical system for de-duplication of genome samples - as a part of the customer’s analytical platform.
 Thousands of hospitals and laboratories worldwide use the system to detect DNA mutations, saving thousands of lives.
 The analysis takes minutes now, not hours; it allows for processing 10x more genome samples compared to the performance of the legacy system.